-An initialize script is used when custom commands need to be executed before checking partitions and mounting devices.
+An initialize script is used when custom commands need to be executed before checking partitions and mounting devices (section 3.15.4).
 For example, to initialize some not explicitly supported hardware, or to do a RAID configuration lookup for a particular node.
 In such cases the custom commands are added to an initialize script.
 How to edit an initialize script is described in Appendix E.2.